boslab/structured-water/README.md

 Please see the hypothetical curves below and note that the data isn't "measured" in a meaningful sense.
 It's reconstructed from yes/no freezing data, along with visual inspection of the ice crystals.

-How I interpret the curves is zooming in on one part of the wider trajectory of the DMSO : water freeze point curve.
+I interpret the curves like zooming in on one part of the wider DMSO : water freeze point curve.
 I believe more irregularities will appear (e.g., the red line) the closer and more precisely you look.

 Please do take the curves with a grain of salt becaue they represent educated guesses and not measurements.